-There are many things in the environment that our skin needs to be protected from, ranging from pollution and smog to dirt and bacteria.
+There are lots of things in the environment that our skin needs to be protected from, ranging from pollution and smog to dirt and bacteria.
 But the most important thing your skin needs protection from may surprise you: the sun.

 Sure, you’ve heard about the importance of putting on sunscreen when you’re at the beach in the summer, but exposure to the sun’s ultraviolet, or UV, rays can be harmful all year long, even if it’s cloudy or cold out.
 And sun exposure doesn’t just cause sunburn, it can darken pigmentation, lead to premature signs of aging, and cause skin cancer.